-Class A ordinary shares Subject to Possible Redemption
+Class A ordinary shares subject to possible redemption

+We account for our Class A ordinary shares subject to possible redemption in accordance with the guidance in FASB ASC Topic 480 "Distinguishing Liabilities from Equity" ("ASC 480").
 Class A ordinary shares subject to mandatory redemption (if any) are classified as liability instruments and are measured at fair value.
-Conditionally redeemable Class A ordinary shares (including Class A ordinary shares that feature redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company's control) are classified as temporary equity.
+Conditionally redeemable Class A ordinary shares (including Class A ordinary shares that feature redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within our control) are classified as temporary equity.
 At all other times, Class A ordinary shares are classified as shareholders' equity.
 Our Class A ordinary shares feature certain redemption rights that are considered to be outside of our control and subject to the occurrence of uncertain future events.
-Accordingly, at December 31, 2020, 33,061,570 Class A ordinary shares subject to possible redemption are presented as temporary equity, outside of the shareholders' equity section of the Company's balance sheet.
+Accordingly, as of December 31, 2021, 48,300,000 Class A ordinary shares subject to possible redemption are presented at redemption value as temporary equity, outside of the shareholders' equity section of our balance sheets.
+There were no Class A ordinary shares issued or outstanding as of December 31, 2020.